Albanian language: Latin influence

+Slavic influence

 After the Slavs arrived in the Balkans, the Slavic languages became an additional source of loanwords.
+Contact between Albanian with the Slavic languages lasted very intensively for almost four centuries, and continued even in the late Middle Ages.
+Slavic loanwords in Albanian constitute a less studied area in literature.
+Per Vladimir Orel (1998), there are about 556 Slavic loanwords in Albanian.

+Turkish influence

 The rise of the Ottoman Empire meant an influx of Turkish words; this also entailed the borrowing of Persian and Arabic words through Turkish.
 Some Turkish personal names, such as Altin, are common.
 There are some loanwords from Modern Greek, especially in the south of Albania.
 Many borrowed words have been replaced by words with Albanian roots or modern Latinised (international) words.
+According to calculations mentioned by Emanuele Banfi (1985), the total number of Turkish loanwords in Albanian is about two thousand.
+However, when taking into account obsolete and rare words, and restricted dialectalisms, their number is considerably larger.